Project

 Submission: We will be using Gradescope for submission of all four parts of the final project.
 We’ll announce when submissions are open for each part.
 You should submit on Gradescope as a group: that is, for each part, please make one submission for your entire project group and tag your team members.

-Evaluation: We will not be disclosing the breakdown of the 40% that the final project is worth amongst the different parts, but the video and final report will combine to be the majority of the grade.
+Evaluation: We will not be disclosing the breakdown of the 40% that the final project is worth amongst the different parts, but the final report will be the majority of the grade.
 Attendance and participation during your TA meetings will also be considered.
 Projects will be evaluated based on:

 • The technical quality of the work.
 (I.e., Does the technical material make sense?
 Are the things tried reasonable?
 Are the proposed algorithms or applications clever and interesting?
 Do the authors convey novel insight about the problem and/or algorithms?)